The Forex position size calculator is a trader’s most valuable tool.

 You can also toggle between a risk percentage or a fixed dollar amount.

-How to Calculate Your Forex Position Size Like a Pro
+How to Calculate the Forex Position Size Like a Pro

 Today I’m going to show you how to calculate your position size like a pro in 30 seconds or less using the position size calculator above.